martinus/nanobench/src/docs/comparison.rst

     is very slow, and it is interesting how the framework's autotuning deals with this.

 Fluctuating
-    A microbenchark that is tuned so that each evaluation takes a different time.
-This is fluctuating runtime is achieved by randomly producing 0-255 random numbers with ``std::mt19937_64``.
+    A microbenchmark where each evaluation takes a different time.
+This randomly fluctuating runtime is achieved by randomly producing 0-255 random numbers with ``std::mt19937_64``.